Make a backup of identities, accounts, and addresses#

 Backup is essential.
 If you lose your mobile phone or need to restore your mobile phone and you don’t have a backup from the Mobile Wallet, you can’t access your wallet and your CCDs are permanently inaccessible.
 Concordium does not take any responsibility if you lose access to your accounts.
 Concordium strongly advise you to complete a backup every time you create an account and store the backup file in a secure place - preferably offline.

-Because the Concordium Legacy Wallet does not use a secret recovery phrase, your backup file is the only way you can restore your account keys should you lose your phone or have to re-install your phone or wallet.
+Because the Concordium Legacy Wallet does not use a seed phrase, your backup file is the only way you can restore your account keys should you lose your phone or have to re-install your phone or wallet.
 You will permanently lose access to your wallet if you do not have a backup of your private key file.
 Concordium cannot recover your private keys if you lose them.
 If you don’t make a backup file you will lose access to your tokens forever.

 If you set up a new phone and transfer the wallet, you will lose the private keys; they can only be recovered from the pre-exported backup file.